krzysztofgrabczynski/Instagram---Django-project/README.md

 # <p align=center> <a name="top">Instagram---Django-project </a></p>

+## Description
 This is my first project using Django.
 It's a simple social media site inspired by Instagram.
+If you want to use this kind of Instagram, you have to sign up.
+Then, you have some options.
+You can follow someone if you want to see what posts that particular user is posting, you can add comment below any post and use thumb up option.
+All data changes dynamically.
+Bootstrap templates and partially ready-made html/css models were used in this application because the creation of this project is mainly focused on the backend functionalities using Django.

+This app was created for educational purposes.

 ## Install for local use
 - Copy the repository